Educating adults and teenagers about Wild Swimming water safety

 Getting out of trouble!

-If swept out to sea by a riptide, swim parallel to the shore and then start swimming directly back to land staying out of the rip.
+If swept out to sea by a riptide, swim parallel to the shore until out of the rip.
+THEN start swimming directly back to land staying clear of the rip.
 If you get tired float on your back for a while and take a rest.

 If swept downstream float on your back with your feet in front of you toes to the surface.
 Bend your knees so that your feet will cushion you should you run into an obstruction without jarring your spine.
 Move towards an eddy where the current is slack to get out.